A Comparison of Automatic Differentiation and Continuous Sensitivity Analysis for Derivatives of Differential Equation Solutions: Discussion

-These results show many advantages for the AD-based discrete sensitivity analysis.
+These results show many advantages for the AD-based discrete sensitivity analysis for small systems.
 However, there are significant engineering challenges to the development of such integration schemes.
 In order for this methodology to exist, a general function automatic differentiation tool must exist for the programming language and the entire ODE solver must be compatible with the AD software.
 This works for the Julia-based DifferentialEquations.jl software since it contains a large number of high performance native-Julia solver implementations.
-However, many other solver ecosystems do no have such possibilities.
+However, many other solver ecosystems do not have such possibilities.
 For example, common open source packages for solving ordinary differential equation systems include deSolve in R \cite{soetaert_solving_2010} and SciPy for Python \cite{jones_scipy:_2001}.
 While general automatic differentiation tools exist for these languages (\cite{pav_madness:_nodate}, \cite{maclaurin_autograd:_nodate}), both of these package call out to Fortran-based ODE solvers such as LSODA \cite{petzold_automatic_nodate}, and thus AD cannot be directly applied to the solver calls.
+This means DSAAD techniques may stay limited to specific software due to technical engineering issues.

-Lastly, when considering the maintenance of large software ecosystems the AD-based discrete sensitivity analysis approach gives many advantages.
+When considering the maintenance of large software ecosystems, the DSAAD approach gives many advantages if planned from the start.
 For one, almost no additional code was required to be written by the differential equation community in order for this implementation to exist since it directly works via code generation at compile-time on the generic functions of DifferentialEquations.jl.
-But an additional advantage is that this same technique applies to the native hybrid, delay, and differential-algebraic integrator present in the library.
+But an additional advantage is that this same technique applies to the native hybrid, delay, and differential-algebraic integrators present in the library.
 DifferentialEquations.jl also allows for many other actions to occur in the events.
 For example, the user can change the number of ODEs during an event, and events can change solver internals like the current integration time.
-Continuous sensitivity analysis would require a separate implementation for each of these equations with could be costly to developer time.
+Continuous sensitivity analysis require a separate implementation for each of these cases with could be costly to developer time.
+For DiffEqSensitivity.jl, the performant and correct implementation of corrections for hybrid differential equations and differential-algebraic equations took around 6 months of split between two developers (part time).
+This ease of implementation aspect may be worth considering for smaller organizations.